-34. Staff photos and bios — Customers want to see that there are real people running your business.
+Customers want to see real people run your business.
 They want to hear your story, verify your background, and see who they’re giving their money to.

 Sharing staff photos increase conversions.
 Hiding staff photos sends the message that you’re untrustworthy or hiding something.

-35. High-quality images and visuals — Website visitors expect your images and visuals to add context and meaning.
-Most websites use images (e.g. stock photos) as decoration, which according to Jakob Nielsen, is completely ignored.
+Website visitors expect your images and visuals to add context and meaning.
+Most websites use images (e.g., stock photos) as decoration, which according to Jakob Nielsen, are completely ignored.